Frequency Chirping of Energetic-Particle-Driven Geodesic Acoustic Modes in Tokamaks: Nonlinear frequency chirping of EGAMs

-We now examine the dependence of the EGAM saturation amplitude on the EP concentration.
-As shown in \autoref{fig:saturation}, the saturation level systematically increases with EP concentration.
-The onset of saturation can be attributed to nonlinear wave–particle interactions: once the mode amplitude grows sufficiently, resonant EPs are redistributed in velocity space, thereby reducing the available free energy and limiting further growth.
-With higher EP concentration, however, the stronger drive allows the system to sustain a larger nonlinear equilibrium amplitude.
+We first investigate the dependence of the EGAM saturation level on the EP concentration.
+As shown in \autoref{fig:saturation}, the saturation amplitude increases systematically with increasing EP concentration.
+This behavior reflects the stronger energetic-particle drive available at higher EP densities, which allows the mode to reach a larger nonlinear equilibrium amplitude before saturation.

-This nonlinear saturation mechanism is consistent with the gyrokinetic theory of Qiu et al. (2011)\cite{qiu2011}, indicating that a stronger energetic particle drive is able to sustain a higher nonlinear equilibrium amplitude.
-This behaviour is consistent with previous theoretical and numerical studies of A.Biancalani et al.\cite{biancalani2017}, which demonstrated that the saturated electric field of EGAMs scales quadratically with the linear growth rate, i.e.

-Even in the high-drive regime, where nonlinear frequency chirping may occur, this quadratic scaling law remains valid \cite{biancalani2018}.

-Furthermore, \autoref{growth_vs_nEP} shows that $\gamma_L$ increases with the EP concentration.
-In the low-concentration regime, although the absolute values of the growth rate remain small, the slope of the curve is relatively steep, indicating that the growth rate is highly sensitive to variations in EP concentration.
-In the high-concentration regime, the growth rate reaches larger values, but its incremental increase becomes weaker.
-Overall, the data points form an increasing curve, clearly revealing the general trend that the growth rate is enhanced as the EP concentration increases.

-This trend can be understood as the competition between thermal-ion Landau damping and EP inverse Landau damping: higher EP concentration strengthens the positive velocity-space gradient near the resonance, thereby providing stronger drive and counteracting the damping from thermal ions.
-This physical mechanism has been discussed and verified in the studies by Zonca and Chen (2015)\cite{zonca2015}, Qiu et al.\cite{qiu2011} (2011), and Biancalani et al. (2017)\cite{biancalani2017}.

-In summary, the EP concentration not only controls the linear growth rate of EGAMs, but also determines the nonlinear saturation amplitude.
-The two quantities are closely linked through a quadratic scaling law, $\delta E_r \propto \gamma_L^2$, which remains valid even in regimes where frequency chirping occurs.
-These results highlight the fundamental role of EP drive in governing both the linear and nonlinear dynamics of EGAMs, and provide the basis for the following analysis of chirping phenomena.
+\autoref{fig:gamma_deltaEr} compares the saturation level with the linear growth rate, revealing a clear positive correlation: larger growth rates lead to higher saturation amplitudes.
+On logarithmic axes, the relationship is well described by a power-law fit, yielding